rsx-electrical/basicsKiCAD/Onboarding.md

 </div>

 - Following figure 3 go to the right-hand side toolbar and click on the add symbol icon.
 You should see your mouse change into this icon
-- Click anywhere on your screen and new tab should up as shown in figure 4
+- Click anywhere on your screen and new tab should open as shown in figure 4

 <div align="center">
 <img src="images/ChooseSymbolTab.png" width="800">